columnflow.inference

 list[str] | dict[str, list[str]]

-Returns a list of names of parameter groups that contain a parameter whose name matches parameter, which can be a string, a pattern, or sequence of them.
+Returns a list of names of parameter groups that contain a parameter whose name matches parameter. parameter can be a string, a pattern, or sequence of them.

 Return type: